 Is there anything else I need to consider?

 Insulin and sulphonylureas are two examples of medication classes that can cause problems if you reduce the amount of carbs you consume.
-These meds will continue to remove glucose from your blood even if there isn’t that much already in there, which can cause blood glucose levels to go too low (i.e. can cause a “hypo”).
-If you are taking any medication you may need a medication review before you can try any form of carb restriction, but it is important that you DO NOT MAKE ANY MAJOR CHANGES TO YOUR DIET AND LIFESTYLE WITHOUT DISCUSSING IT WITH YOUR HEALTHCARE TEAM FIRST.
+These meds will continue to remove glucose from your blood even if there isn’t that much already in there.
+This can cause blood glucose levels to go too low (i.e. can cause a “hypo”).
+If you are taking any medication you may need a review before you can try any form of carb restriction.
+It is important that you DO NOT MAKE ANY MAJOR CHANGES TO YOUR DIET AND LIFESTYLE WITHOUT DISCUSSING IT WITH YOUR HEALTHCARE TEAM FIRST.